Tli2023/sample/README.md

 # sample
 This file includes some demonstration of my coding ability in R, STATA, and python (Geopandas);
-(UPDATING API CALLs CODE SAMPLE on R)
-My general research interest lies in Urbaneconomics, thus code uploaded are related to spatial join, merge, and some data cleaning.
+My general research interest lies in urbaneconomics, thus code uploaded are related to spatial join, merge, and some data cleaning.

-The research proposal is submitted as my writing sample.
-It is on Gentrification and Crime.
+My master's thesis is submitted as my writing sample, on theme Gentrification and Crime for the city of Chicago.
+Supervised by Professor Pierre-Philippe COMBES